Skip to main content

 50/30/20 Rule

-Savings and debt repayment (20%) includes emergency fund contributions, retirement savings beyond employer match, extra debt payments above minimums, and investment contributions.
-This is the category that builds long-term wealth and financial security.
+Savings and debt repayment (20%) is where you build your future—emergency fund contributions, retirement savings beyond any employer match, extra debt payments, and investing.
+This is the bucket that quietly turns income into long-term wealth.

 Frequently Asked Questions